Firecurl/Exam-Project-Forecast-Methods/README.md

 It should be possible to make statements about the wheater in different city's, states (Bundesländer in Germany), countrys and special regions (e.g. rain forest, desert).

-You can get information about temperature, sun, rain, wind and clouds of a choosen place.
+You can get information about temperature, sunrise and sunset time, pressure, wind and clouds of a choosen place.
+The data will we available for the current situation and up to five days (3 hour steps).
 After representing the forecast for e.g. a country, the user should be asked if he/she would like to know the forecast for a specific city too.
 As an addition the user can also get information about the general weather of those places.
 (For example - How is the weather in summer in the States?)